inaka/elvis_core/README.md

 If `elvis.config` is not present, the application will fall back to searching for configuration parameters in `rebar.config`.
-If `rebar.config` is also unavailable, the application proceeds to perform a tertiary lookup within the `app/sys.config` file for the required settings.
+If `rebar.config` is also unavailable, the application proceeds to perform a tertiary lookup within its application environment (which can also be set via the `app/sys.config` file, or e.g., via `application:set_env(elvis_core, Key, Value).` for the required settings.

 #### Providing configuration as a value